 Your customers are your most valuable asset.
 According to some authors, digital transformation is all about your customers.
 It revolves around customer experience, and it starts and ends with your customers.

 Excellent customer experience is crucial in the modern economy.
 CX principles say that we must completely adjust to our clients.
 We must be available in the space they choose, communicate in the way they prefer, on channels they are using.

 And we are using digital transformation as our ally to optimize our working process and adjust to our clients completely.

 Digital transformation is a marathon, not a sprint.
-The actual benefits from the process will be visible in a distant future.
-Like marathon training, constant hard work can lead to a drop in general morale and a lack of motivation.
+The actual benefits from the process will be visible in the distant future.
+But, like marathon training, constant hard work can lead to a drop in general morale and a lack of motivation.
 Some of your co-workers may even start questioning the motives and purpose of the entire endeavor.

 To prevent that from happening, be agile.
-Plan the entire process and divide each phase into a set of specific tasks.
+First, plan the entire process and divide each phase into specific tasks.
 Then design each task to have clear output and a visible result.
 No matter how small this result is, you should always announce that the part of the job is completed and turn it into a significant achievement.

 As we would like to say - create a post about it on your internal blog and schedule a celebration at the water tank.

 To have a clear view of the impact you are making, you need to measure everything you are doing.
 With all the tools, plug-ins, and services available today, this is a practice that you probably already have.